A moment-matching metric for latent variable generative models: Introduction

 In statistics and machine learning, Goodhart's law is often compared with the concept of overfitting.
 One popular way to circumvent model overfitting has been regularization.
 Consequently, we offer a second perspective on our new metric; it can be used for regularization.
-Our metric favours simple models such as a simple Gaussian distribution, thus it can be easily integrated in the optimization procedure as a regularize.
+Our metric favours simple models and thus it can be easily integrated in the optimization procedure as a regularizer.

 The technique we propose is fast to compute, works for a wide range of models and is built upon a rigorous mathematical formulation.
 It provides a new way to compare multiple models or regularize them and behaves similarly to previously used heuristic techniques.